The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Many people supply their services to clients, not directly as a self-employed person, but via a company.
-The tax and NICs advantages of this way of working are significant.
-See the Personal service companies overview guidance note.
+The tax and NIC advantages of this way of working are significant.
+See the Personal service companies ― overview guidance note.

-There is anti-avoidance legislation, known as ‘IR35’, in place which catches individuals who would be employees or office holders of their clients if they did not use an intermediary, see the Establishing employment status guidance note.
-For the rules generally, see the Anti-avoidance rules: “IR35” guidance note.
+There is anti-avoidance legislation, known as ‘IR35’, in place which catches individuals who would be employees or office holders of their clients if they did not use an intermediary, see the Establishing employment status and Anti-avoidance rules ― off payroll working (IR35) guidance notes.

-The legislation talks about an ‘intermediary’ between the worker and the client.
-Normally this intermediary is a service company, but services provided via a partnership or by another individual are also caught.
+The legislation uses the term ‘intermediary’ for the person between the worker and the client in the contractual chain.
+Often this intermediary is a personal service company (PSC), but services provided via any set up, including the intermediary being a partnership or another individual are also within the rules.

-IR35 applies where a contract of employment or a contract to hold an office would have existed between the worker and the client had there been no service company.
+The off-payroll rules (IR35) apply where a contract of employment or a contract to hold an office would have existed between the worker and the client had there been no intermediary in the contractual chain.